-The Sims 4 Journey to Batuu Preview | CNN Underscored
+The Sims 4 Journey to Batuu preview | CNN Underscored

 As with other locations in The Sims 4, you’ll need to travel to that location.
 And how do you do that?
 Well, you pull up your phone and hit travel.
 Remember, simplicity was an overarching theme of Sims 4, giving you access to a lot but not hiding it behind a lot of panels.

 And with Journey to Batuu installed, you can choose Batuu as a location.
 But like the reality of visiting Galaxy’s Edge at Walt Disney World or Disneyland, you can’t stay there forever — or at least you can’t live there.
 The Sims 4 sees Batuu as more of an escape or a vacation for a fun journey.
-There are tents in the Resistance Camp where you can sleep, and you can fill your stomachs at Oga’s Cantina or even indulge in some Blue or Green Milk at the First Order Outpost.
+There are tents in the Resistance Camp where you can sleep, and you can fill your stomachs at Oga’s Cantina or even indulge in some blue or green milk at the First Order Outpost.
 But you can’t build a home or select a premade one on Batuu.
 Getting to the distant planet is easy enough, though, and you’ll notice some hyperdrive effects on the classic loading screens that have always been a part of the Sims franchise.

 For those wondering, there’s no Rise of the Resistance or Smuggler’s Run ride in-game.
 Rather, you need to figure out your place at the edge of the galaxy.
-Yes, you can free-roam and chat it up with Stormtroopers (spoiler: They aren’t always the friendliest), Resistance members or just scoundrels who are trying to make a buck.
-But the real fun happens with choosing, or exploring, a side.
+Yes, you can free-roam and chat it up with stormtroopers (spoiler: They aren’t always the friendliest), Resistance members or just scoundrels who are trying to make a buck.
+But the real fun happens with exploring and choosing a side.

 Join the Resistance, the First Order or the Scoundrels

 Once on Batuu, you’ll have the ability to explore the different worlds and talk with people from all sectors of the galaxy.
-Quickly, you’ll see Stormtroopers around if you’re in the First Order Outpost or Black Spire Outpost —- maybe even a lieutenant of the First Order, or Kylo Ren himself.
+Quickly, you’ll see stormtroopers around if you’re in the First Order Outpost or Black Spire Outpost — maybe even a lieutenant of the First Order, or Kylo Ren himself.
 Scoundrels might be on the prowl looking for a quick buck, or you might even find some who are loyal to the Resistance.

-Striking up a conversation with Stormtroopers can lead you to ask about the First Order, discussing “the Force” or even just enthusing about lightsabers.
+Striking up a conversation with stormtroopers can lead you to ask about the First Order, discussing “the Force” or even just enthusing about lightsabers.
 You can see some of the classic Sims comedic undertones from the start.
-You could try to befriend a Stormtrooper and even strike up a relationship.
+You could try to befriend a stormtrooper and even strike up a relationship.

-Opting to join the Resistance will have you chatting with Stormtroopers for intel, scanning ships and maybe even picking a few locks.
-As you progress, you’ll learn to splice, a way to hack into databases and even steal codes for communication towers — a vital point of knowledge that can help the Resistance.
+Opting to join the Resistance will have you chatting with stormtroopers for intel, scanning ships and maybe even picking a few locks.
+As you progress, you’ll learn to splice, a way of hacking into databases and even stealing codes for communication towers — a vital point of knowledge that can help the Resistance.
 We got to play through several missions, and there’s a full cast of characters along the way.
-Vi Moradi, a Resistance spy from Galaxy’s Edge, is in the game, and she can assign missions as well as deliver wisdom to your Sim.
+Vi Moradi, a Resistance spy from Galaxy’s Edge, is in the game, and she can assign missions and deliver wisdom to your Sim.
 But like actual Resistance missions, you have to be secretive to a degree.
-For instance, if a Stormtrooper catches you splicing, you’ll be put on red alert — or worse, you can be thrown into the brig for a bit.
+For instance, if a stormtrooper catches you splicing, you’ll be put on red alert — or worse, you can be thrown into the brig for a bit.

-And if you set off an alarm, it might be a good idea to run over to Oga’s Cantina in the Black Spire Outpost region and opt for a Fuzzy Tauntaun or a plethora of other drinks.
-You might recall that Oga’s Cantina is an actual eatery at Galaxy’s Edge, and the drinks in the Sims 4 are the same drinks as in real life.
-And you’ll trade Simoleons to credits, the currency on Batuu.
-You can earn more credits for completing missions or even wheeling and dealing with Hondo Ohnaka of “Star Wars: The Clone Wars” and “Star Wars: Rebels,” a space pirate and a key example of a scoundrel.
+And if you set off an alarm, it might be a good idea to run over to Oga’s Cantina in the Black Spire Outpost region and opt for a Fuzzy Tauntaun or another drink from the plethora of options.
+You might recall that Oga’s Cantina is an actual eatery at Galaxy’s Edge, and the drinks in The Sims 4 are the same drinks that exist in real life.
+You’ll trade Simoleons for credits, the currency on Batuu.
+You can earn more credits for completing missions or even wheeling and dealing with Hondo Ohnaka, a space pirate you might know from “Star Wars: The Clone Wars” or “Star Wars: Rebels,” and a true scoundrel.

 It’s a blast and, of course, credits don’t just come in handy for drinking or eating.